cmembrez/Bigdata-Game-Data-Analysis/README.md

 The data was split into train and test data.
 The decision tree algorithm used a pruning technique.
 Finally, a confusion matrix was generated.

+Please refer to the video and technical appendix in the folder .\reports for details and examples.

 ## Clustering